 One thing to bear in mind is that just because somebody asks you to write a trial piece does not mean they are asking for a FREE trial piece.
-I’ve written more about how to deal with ‘trial’ requests here.
+Paid trial pieces are fine.
+Go for it.

 How Much We Pay You Depends on How Many Views/Likes/Shares it Gets

 Gee whizz!
 Well, since I’m getting paid according to some arbitrary goal you’ve set, how about you pay me in jellybeans while we’re at it?
 Because if you’re going to be weird and unprofessional about this, I want to be too!
 And I sure do like jellybeans.

 If, on the other hand, you want to act like normal grownups, we could do the whole payment-in-actual-money-for-actual-services-rendered.
 Sound good?